Maldicore/Backups/README.md

 Notes
 ------
 * The database user (in cakephp database config) must have rights to drop tables for restore to work!
-As the restore process drops all the tables and restore them one by one.
+As the restore process drops the tables and restore them one by one.

 Requirements
 ==============